shaunduncan/helga/docs/source/index.rst

 or just bug reports.
 To report any issues, please create a ticket on `github`_.
 For code changes, please note that any pull request will be denied a merge if the test suite fails.

+If you are looking to get help with helga, join the #helgabot IRC channel on freenode.

 .. _license: